drhinternet/greenarrow-api/studio/special_sending_rules.markdown

 ### Creating a New Special Sending Rule

+Only system administrators may create or update Special Sending Rules.

 1. In the "Admin" top navigation, click on the "SSRs" sub-navigation link.
 2. Click "Create a special sending rule".
 3. Fill in this form with the correct details.
 See the documentation below to